-Changes in fair value are balanced by the Available-for-sale an entry in Reserve and the gain/loss recognised in the Comprehensive Income and Expenditure Statement.
+Changes in fair value are balanced by an entry in the Available-for-sale Reserve the gain/loss and recognised in the Comprehensive Income and Expenditure Statement.
 Where impairment losses have been incurred - these are also debited to the Comprehensive Income Expenditure Statement, along with any net gain/loss for the asset accumulated in the Reserve.